Elephants Of South India

 • Day 1 : Chennai - Mahabalipuram

-You will be met on arrival at Chennai and introduced to your driver.
-Depart immediately and drive around 90 minutes south to your first stop.
-Overnight in Mahabalipuram.
+Upon your arrival, at Chennai you will be received and introduced to your driver.
+Depart Chennai immediately and drive about 90 minutes south to your first stop.
+Overnight in luxury hotel in Mahabalipuram.

 • Day 2 : Mahabalipuram